zza234s/FedPRO/README.md

 This repository provides the official implementation and experimental resources for our paper, **“Prototype Retrieval-Augmented Federated Learning System for Robust Intrusion Detection.”** It includes the source code, experimental datasets/results, configuration files.

-The proposed **FedPRO** is a prototype retrieval-augmented federated learning system.
-It enables federated clients to retrieve and leverage complementary prototype-level knowledge from other clients without sharing raw data, thereby improving detection performance and generalization under heterogeneous non-IID data distributions.

 ![Figure 1](./framework_final.png)